 It can help you relax and wind down at night and fall asleep.

-Surprisingly, certain forms can have the exact opposite action during the day by waking you up.
+Surprisingly, certain forms can have the exact opposite effect during the day, waking you up.

 It can reduce muscle cramps and restless leg syndrome.